Diavolo Dance Theater: Educational and community outreach

 While educational and community outreach has been a part of Diavolo since its inception in 1992, the program began to grow in 1998 and continues to do so with educational performances and instructional programming.
 At the launch of its pilot programs in 2012, The Diavolo Institute received funding from the James Irvine Foundation, the W.M.
 Keck Foundation, and others.

 The Diavolo Institute provides dance education and active arts participation for low-income youth and their families in the Los Angeles area.
 The program includes highlights such as: L.A.
 Familia (a multi-generational dance night that uses dance and everyday movement to get entire families working together), L.A.
 Unity (a regular workshop series that culminates in school and community performances on the distinct Diavolo set pieces), and T.R.U.S.T. (an interactive in-school assembly show, featuring trust exercises and student participation).

-In 2010, Diavolo received an American Masterpieces grant with the University of Georgia Research Foundation from the National Endowment for the Arts to fund educational activities.
+In 2010, Diavolo received an American Masterpieces grant from the University of Georgia Research Foundation from the National Endowment for the Arts to fund educational activities.

 Diavolo received another grant from the National Endowment for the Arts in 2012.